cs2102-db-project/Stuff-Sharing/README.md

 5. Create a database called `stuffsharing` and connect to it
 6. Type `\i sql/init.sql` to initialize the database
 7. Exit psql using `\quit`
+8. Run `npm install` and install all dependencies
-8. In the `Stuff-sharing` directory, run `npm start`
+9. In the `Stuff-sharing` directory, run `npm start`
-9. Open your browser to `localhost:3000` to access our website.
+10. Open your browser to `localhost:3000` to access our website.